This is a sponsored guest post.

 While it requires some upfront work, the simple act of purging your household will go a long way toward making your move simple and streamlined.
 Rather than towing them to your new place, why not try selling your bigger unwanted furniture items?
 Not only will you make some money, but you’ll save on the cost and reduce emissions during the move.

 For smaller items that still have some value, you can always throw a yard sale.
 What doesn’t sell at the yard sale can then be donated.
 This ensures that all your unwanted items go to a cause or person who could use them.
 Moving is the perfect time to donate, giving your unwanted items an opportunity at a second life and reducing their chances of ending up in a landfill.
+Take advantage of office recycling bins to remove your recyclables.

 Tip 3: Hire Eco-Friendly Movers